-Environmental Strategy MSc – 2023 entry
+MSc — 2025 entry Environmental Strategy

-Why choose this course
+Why choose

-Our MSc is run by our Centre for Environment and Sustainability (CES) – a pioneering hub for inter-disciplinary environmental research and postgraduate teaching.
+Our MSc is run by our Centre for Environment and Sustainability (CES), a pioneering hub for interdisciplinary environmental research and postgraduate teaching.
 Drawing upon the engineering, physical and social sciences, we’ll develop your technical and analytical skills to understand and resolve environmental problems.

 This course will prepare you to join a new generation of environment and sustainability professionals ready to tackle the challenges ahead through the application of inter-disciplinary approaches, strategic thinking and analysis.